sritee/Convex-Optimization-Solver/README.md

 We use a feasible start path following algorithm, with a log barrier function.
 Newton's descent, with backtracking line search for the step size choice is used.

-TODO: Extend to solve general semi-definite programs, as currently, equalities, objective and inequalities involve real numbers.
+TODO: Extend to solve general semi-definite programs as currently, objective and inequalities involve functions over the real numbers.